Seoul, Korea, 2023

 Where Can I Read More About You?

-Jon DiSavino from Short Story Today (podcast) did an in-depth interview with me about my writing and my nomadic existence.
+• Jon DiSavino from Short Story Today (podcast) did an in-depth interview with me about my writing and nomadic life.
 He also created an audiobook production of my short story “The Men on the Fence,” originally published by Triquarterly.

 I Want to Come Along